-Some churches & venues don’t allow confetti, which is understandable as it can get messy!
+Some churches and venues don’t allow confetti, which is understandable as it can get messy!
 If you’re not allowed confetti then some other options may be for your guests to blow bubbles or have bubble-guns, streamers or flags for people to wave, or pom-poms to throw.
-Or if your other half is in the Military then how about a Military salute?
-Katy & Craig opted for their guests to wave flags (by Something Kinda Cute), which were given out as people entered the church & doubled-up as their Order of Service on the other side.
-A great idea & with it being a hot day it kept people cool in the church, too!
+Or if your partner is in the Military then how about a Military salute with swords, or even a sparkler tunnel?

 6 – MORE confetti!

 If, like me, you REALLY love confetti then why not have some confetti cannons during your cake cutting and/or first dance?!
-Again, you should check with your venue but it’s a really nice alternative to a standard cake cutting & is nice if you’re a bit nervous about having people watch you doing your first dance!
-Some of my recent couples had gold-foil confetti cannons to match their colour scheme.
+Again, you should check with your venue but it’s a really nice alternative to a standard cake cutting and is nice if you’re a bit nervous about having people watch you doing your first dance!
+Some of my recent couples had gold-foil confetti cannons to match their colour scheme and it makes for great dance floor photographs too.
 Just remember, the larger the cannon, the more confetti (go big!).

 7 – Enjoy it!

 In my eyes, there can never be too much colourful confetti, but that’s the child in me!
-Above all, this is YOUR WEDDING DAY & you should enjoy each & every experience along the way.
-Keep smiling & have fun with your confetti experience!
+Above all, this is YOUR WEDDING DAY and you should enjoy each & every experience along the way.
+Keep smiling and have FUN with your confetti experience!

-If you are planning your wedding then I would love to be your photographer & capture the story of your wedding day for you… Please get in touch here.
+If you are planning your wedding then I’d love to be your photographer and capture the story of your wedding day for you… Please get in touch here.
 Nx